LKWLaLa/LKWLaLa.github.io/_posts/2016-08-27-Writing-a-Custom-Pagination-Directive.md

 }
 ```

 I'd execute `ctrl.paginate()` in my controller, so the first pagination would occur as soon as my controller was initialized for that view.
-The `ctrl.displayedItems` value would be passed into `ng-repeat` to add only those items to the DOM.
+The `ctrl.displayedItems` value (from the first example) would be passed into `ng-repeat` to add only those items to the DOM.

 ```html
 <ul ng-repeat="story in ctrl.displayedItems">